swiftly-solution/documentation/src/docs/scripting/events/gameevents/onbuymenuopen.md

 ---

 # OnBuymenuOpen
-This event is triggered when buymenu_open is triggered
+This event is triggered when buymenu_open is triggered.
 ::: tabs
 @tab Lua
 ```lua